 Somedays, it’s hard to know what to write about.
 The inspirational genius inside shuts off and we don’t know what to do.
 But we have to write.
 Some thoughts could spark a story though, jumpstart our creativity.
 1) Childhood memories Some childhood memories are more interesting than most.
 Perhaps you met a strange animal as … Continue reading Spark the story

-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
-But are we human if we're gods of our own … Continue reading Are we human?
+Few people can create an entire world from nothing.
+Something as small as a 65 character text could turn into a 70,000 novel without trying.
+But are we human if we're gods of our own worlds?
+We are sometimes quiet, sitting off to the side. … Continue reading Are we human?

 Being able to write well isn’t the only thing it takes to be a writer.
-I’ve found being a valuable editor has helped me with my own writing as well.
-Editors have a keen eye for troubled story.
-They know the difference between times to use a comma and when to leave the words alone. … Continue reading A writer’s journey (part six) – editing jobs
+I’ve found that being a valuable editor has helped me with my writing as well.
+Editors have a keen eye for a troubled story.
+They know the difference between when to use a comma and when to leave the words … Continue reading A writer’s journey (part six) – editing jobs

-Sometimes with the way the world works, not all of my posts are known well.
-Some of my best posts have drowned in the water before it could swim.
-Not many new people will look back on them anymore.
-However, just because they're old, doesn't mean they're lost forever.
-As the year comes to an … Continue reading Blogs without the love (2017)
+With the way the world works, some of my best posts have drowned in the water before they could swim.
+Few people will look back on them anymore.
+But just because they're old, doesn't mean they're lost forever.
+As the year comes to an end, it's time to remember the whole journey.
+Here's a list … Continue reading Blogs without the love (2017)